Orthogonal Statistical Learning: Introduction

 \subsection{Organization}

-\pref{sec:setup} contains technical preliminaries and definitions. \pref{sec:orthogonal} presents our main theorems concerning the excess risk of \pref{alg:sample_splitting}, as well as case study in which we apply these theorems to treatment effect estimation and policy learning, and a generic construction of orthogonal losses. \pref{sec:erm} analyzes the performance of plug-in empirical risk minimization as the second stage of the meta-algorithm. \pref{sec:algsandrates} and \pref{sec:oraclelipschitz} give conditions on the relative complexity of the nuisance and target class under which the algorithms for stage one and stage two can be configured such that oracle excess risk bounds are achieved.
-We conclude with discussion in \pref{sec:discussion}.
+\begin{revone} The first part of this paper presents our main results. \pref{sec:setup} contains technical preliminaries and definitions, and \pref{sec:orthogonal} presents our main theorems concerning the excess risk of \pref{alg:sample_splitting}. \pref{sec:orthogonal} also includes basic examples in which we apply these theorems to treatment effect estimation and policy learning.

-The appendix is split into two parts. \pref{part:additional} contains additional results, including sufficient conditions for Neyman orthogonality and applications of our main results to specific settings. \pref{part:proofs} contains proofs for our main results.